LG gram Book 15.6 Inch | Lightweight Intel® Core™ Processor Laptop | Windows 11, FHD Anti-glare IPS display - 15U50T-G.AR55A | LG AU

 View in comfort

-See each detail with crystal clarity on the anti-glare panel.
+See each detail with crystal clarity through the anti-glare panel.
 It significantly reduces glare and reflection, and information stays visible and crisp, enhancing productivity.

 *Images have been simulated to enhance feature understanding, and may differ from actual use experience.